lucian2599/microlubit/README.md

 - then you can do changes as needed (optional)
 - then connect the Microbit to your PC/laptop
-- then press the Download button from makecode.microbit.org Another option is to just connect the Microbit to your PC/laptop, download the hex file and drag and drop it to the new Microbit drive.
+- then press the Download button from makecode.microbit.org
+<br>Another option is to just connect the Microbit to your PC/laptop, download the hex file and drag and drop it to the new Microbit drive.

 Pentru a încărca Microbit-ul:
 - descarcă fișierul txt